Hong Kong's Embattled Leader Appeals for Calm

 “Subsequently we have explained and elaborated that by suspending the bill at this point in time with no timetable and no plan to resume the debate of the bill in the Legislative Council, the bill will expire, or the bill will die, in July 2020 when the current LegCo term expires.
 That is a very positive response to the demands that we have heard.”

-Many ordinary Hongkongers are unhappy with the plan to let the bill lapse, however, and demand its formal withdrawal along with Lam’s resignation.
+Many ordinary Hongkongers are unhappy with the passive proposal to let the bill lapse, however, and demand its formal withdrawal along with Lam’s resignation.
 Their aspirations have also broadened into a desire for genuine democracy.
 Lam, like all of Hong Kong’s leaders since Britain’s withdrawal, was selected by a small electoral college largely drawn from the ranks of the pro-China elite and is seen as Beijing’s proxy.

 Some protesters are calling for freedom from China itself.
 The slogan “Hong Kong Is Not China” is frequently seen at protests and was spray-painted across a pillar during last night’s storming of the legislature.